 Another significant factor about this platform is that it does have any kind of vendor lock-ins.
 So, in case you have a strong development team, you can just use the code and change it according to your needs.

-At present, you can see Hyperledger Fabric ideal for any kind of industry.
+At present, you can see in the tutorial of Hyperledger Fabric that it’s ideal for any kind of industry.
 So, it means that it’s absolutely flexible to go with your company no matter what type it is.
 In reality, already many sectors are using it with increasing popularity.

 So, using it on your company won’t even be an issue.
-Anyhow, at present it’s most popular in supply chain management, internet of things, banking, media, healthcare, insurance, government and many more.
+Anyhow, at present, it’s most popular in supply chain management, the internet of things, banking, media, healthcare, insurance, government, and many more.

 Another great factor about this platform is that all of the codes are of the utmost quality.
 Additionally, they ensure that all the codes go through careful observation before finalizing.
 Anyhow, the focus mainly goes to quality rather than quantity.

 You’ll see that most of the Hyperledger project takes a tremendous amount of time to hit the markets.
-In reality, Hyperledger Fabric is also among them.
+In reality, if you see the tutorial of Hyperledger Fabric, you’ll see it’s already among them.

-So, you can assume to get the best quality output form this platform compared to traditional ones.
+So, you can assume to get the best quality output from this platform compared to traditional ones.